shirakaba/react-nativescript-site/docs/layouts/wrap.md

 ---
 <!-- contributors: [shirakaba, rigor789, ikoevska] -->

-`<$WrapLayout>` is a React wrapper around `WrapLayout`, a layout container that lets you position items in rows or columns, based on the orientation property.
+`<wrapLayout>` is a React wrapper around `WrapLayout`, a layout container that lets you position items in rows or columns, based on the orientation property.
 When the space is filled, the container automatically wraps items onto a new row or column.

 See also: